Development of Optimized Workflow for Viral Genome Reconstruction and Taxonomic Classification from RNA-Seq Data

 Client’s challenge

-An early-stage biotech company focused on bat genomes aimed to build a framework for automating the assembly of Illumina RNA-Seq reads from host species to construct reliable virus genome assemblies and perform taxonomic classification.
-Many species, including bats and swine, serve as natural reservoirs for a wide variety of viruses, some of which have the potential to jump to humans — as seen in pandemics like COVID-19.
-RNA-Seq data from these hosts can reveal both known and previously undiscovered viruses, making it a powerful resource for early virus identification and zoonotic surveillance.
+The early-stage biotech company faced challenges in automating the assembly of Illumina RNA-Seq reads from host species to construct reliable virus genome assemblies and perform taxonomic classification.
+Species like bats and swine act as natural reservoirs for diverse viruses, some with spillover potential, as highlighted during pandemics like COVID-19.
+RNA-Seq data from these hosts is a crucial resource for early virus identification and genomic data management.

 Client’s goals